 When it comes to disc injuries, there is a very small chance that an adjustment can exacerbate an existing disc problem.
 Whenever a patient presents with either back pain with leg symptoms, or neck pain with arm symptoms, we have to consider whether or not they have a disc or nerve injury.

-If there is no issue with your nerves and discs, there is no risk for you in getting adjusted and receiving chiropractic care.
+If there is no issue with your nerves and discs, there is no risk of disc injury for you in getting adjusted and receiving chiropractic care.

 At the same time, the disc itself could breakdown from even everyday normal activities such as picking up a towel or washing your hair (JMPT 2004; 27(3):197-210).

-To get a better idea the condition of your discs, your chiropractor may:
+To get a better idea of the condition of your discs, your chiropractor may:

 - ask you questions about how well you can move about your day